 Today we will have a small distance to cover but the considering the rising altitude we will make a very slow journey Dharmasala.
 For the last time, we will cross over Budi Gandaki River today and a huge Mani wall and head for the pass.
 Before reaching on top to have a splendid view of the Larkya La Glacier we will pass for the last of the Tundra forest.
 A short distance from the viewpoint we rest at the small settlement of Dharmashala (4460m).

 Today is a big day for us- we will finally reach our final destination: Larkya La pass and from there we will enjoy one of the most natural splendor: An eye to eye view of Lamjung Himal, Kangurru, and Annapurna II as well as the Manaslu Himal.
 But for that too happen we will head out early in the morning.
 The trek to Larkya La pass will slow and gradual.
-After reaching somewhere in the midday we will start our downhill journey back to Dharmsala.
+After reaching the top of Larkepass we will start our downhill journey to Bimtang.

-Today our journey will bring back us to Dharapani – from where we will head out to Kathmandu tomorrow.
+Today our journey will bring us to Gho, another small village in Manang District.
 As we come down the altitude our journey becomes easier and easier with the decreasing altitude.
-And on our return, we pass through the village of Tangbuche, Bimtan, Karche, Gho, Titje, Dudh Khola and finally after crossing over the Marsyangdi river to the small town of Dharapani.
+And on our return, we pass through the village of Tangbuche, Bimtan, Karche, and finally after we will reach the small village Gho.
+Overnight in Gho.

-It will take around 8 hours to reach Kathmandu but on our way, plenty of things will make up the day.
-It’s a long ride but the vista is amazing and the food is really good on the way.
+It will take around 8 hours to reach Kathmandu but, on our way, plenty of things will make up the day.
+It’s a long ride but the vista is amazing, and the food is good on the way.
 In Kathmandu, we will have a small farewell dinner in the evening and share our experiences during the trek.

 What is Trekking?